Guerrilla marketing: Examples

-Sony Ericsson used an undercover campaign in 2002 when they hired 60 actors in ten major cities and had them accost strangers and ask them: "Would you mind taking my picture?"
+Sony Ericsson used an undercover campaign in 2002, spearheaded by Jonathan Maron, when they hired 60 actors in ten major cities and had them accost strangers and ask them: "Would you mind taking my picture?"
 The actor then handed the target a brand new picture phone while talking about how cool the new device was.
 In this way, an everyday activity was converted into a branding event.

 Guerrilla marketing is not exclusive to small companies.
 For big companies it is a high risk, high reward strategy.
-When successful, it can capture additional market share, but if it fails it can damage the company’s brand image.
+When successful, it can capture additional market share, but if it fails it can damage the company's brand image.
 One successful guerrilla marketing campaign is the Coca-Cola ‘Happiness Machine”.
 In January 2010, Coca-Cola, with the help of Definition 6, filmed a reaction video of a Coke vending machine dispensing ‘doses’ of happiness to unsuspecting students in St. John's University.
 A seemingly normal vending machine surprised students by dispensing items that were more than they bargained for.
-The students received items ranging from extra coke, pizza, flowers, to even a twelve-foot hero sub.
+The students received items ranging from extra Coke, pizza, flowers, to even a twelve-foot hero sub.
 “Coke’s goal to inspire consumers through small, surprise moments of happiness” said Paul Iannacchino Jr., Creative Director, Definition 6.
 With a budget of only $60,000, the video generated 500,000 views in the first week.
 It now has over 7 million views to date.
 The campaign was so popular that a 30-second edit of the footage was featured during American Idol's 19th season.
 The Coca-Cola “Happiness Machine” also went on to receive the CLIO's prestigious Gold Interactive Award at the 51st annual awards dinner held in New York City.
 After the campaign's success, Coca-Cola decided to continue with the ‘Happiness’ theme and has released similar videos since then.